 Loft conversion in Worcester

-Nick and Katherine contacted us to explore options into having a loft conversion.
+Nick and Katherine contacted us to explore our knowledge and to come up with loft conversion ideas for them to have a loft conversion.

 We went along had a chat and discussed there requirements.